Best dehumidifiers to prevent mould and help dry your laundry

 – Best energy efficient dehumidifier

-This dehumidifier is one of the largest on the list, able to extract up to 25 litres of water a day but is also the most energy efficient, costing just 4p an hour to run.
+This dehumidifier is one of the largest on the list, able to extract up to 25 litres of water a day but is also the most energy efficient, only using 330 watts per hour.

-It has wheels and and handles to make moving it from room to room quick and easy.
+It has wheels and a handle to make moving it from room to room quick and easy.

 Although it's not as quiet as the Pro Breeze and CONOPU above, it still is not too loud and won't disturb you.

-Pros: Large capacity, energy efficient, wheels, 24 hour timer, child safety lock, drainage hose
+Pros: Large capacity, energy efficient, wheels, sleep mode, laundry mode

-Cons: Takes up quiet a bit of room, no laundry mode
+Cons: Takes up quiet a bit of room

 – Best for an air purifier and dehumidifier

-This Silentnight option is a brilliant dehumidifier and air purifier in one.
-It has 3 speeds to choose from with a 1L water tank and an extraction capacity of 750ml a day.
+This Russell Hobbs option is a brilliant dehumidifier and air purifier in one.
+It has an easy to empty 1L water tank and an extraction capacity of 750ml a day.

-The HEPA filter traps pollen, pet dander, dust mite, smoke and other air pollutants, making it a really great choice if anyone in your family has allergies.
+The HEPA filter traps pollen, pet dander and other air pollutants, making it a really great choice if anyone in your family has allergies.

 Cons: Fairly small extraction capacity and water tank, no laundry mode